Sets, types and type checking

 in some list would result in 147 000 000 terabytes

-With entries, we have a implication from a valid judgement.
+With members, we have a implication from a valid judgement.
 If we have that x = y

 and that x: number